Stipulation to continue trial 2026

 3. Fill in the PLAINTIFF and DEFENDANT sections with the respective names involved in the case.

 5. In section (a), specify the new trial date that all parties agree upon.
-Repeat this for section (b) regarding the Final Status Conference date.
+In section (b), adjust the Final Status Conference date as needed, ensuring it aligns with court requirements.

-6. For section (c), clarify whether discovery and motion cut-off dates will be adjusted based on the new trial date.
+6. Complete section (c) by confirming whether discovery and motion cut-off dates will be based on the new trial date.

-7. Ensure all counsel signatures are provided along with printed names and dates in their respective sections before finalizing.
+7. Ensure all required signatures are provided in the COUNSEL FOR PLAINTIFF and COUNSEL FOR DEFENDANT sections, along with printed names and dates.

 Start using our platform today to streamline your document editing and signing process for free!